leon-bckl/lsp-framework/README.md

 The endpoint throws `std::logic_error` if any message other than `initialize` is sent first, or if anything other than `exit` is sent after `shutdown`.

-Outgoing requests return an `lsp::RequestResult`; calling `.get()` on it blocks until the response arrives, so never do that from the message-loop thread.
+Outgoing requests return an `lsp::RequestResult`.
+Calling `.get()` on it blocks until the response arrives, so never do that from the message-loop thread.
 See [Sending Requests and Notifications](#sending-requests-and-notifications) for the details, and [Handling Incoming Messages](#handling-incoming-messages) for reacting to server-to-client messages such as `window/logMessage`.

 ### Sending Requests and Notifications